openml/openml-r/doc/knitted/2-Download-a-task.md

 mlr.task = downloadOpenMLDataAsMlrTask(name = "iris", version = 2)
 ```

-It is recommended to download the first version if you do not have a clue what is different (or better) in a later version of the data set.
+It is recommended to download the first version if you do not know about what is different in a later version.

 ----------------------------------------------------------------------------------------------------------------------
 Jump to:
 [1 Introduction](1-Introduction.md)